Where do I find an ARC Application and why do I need one?

 Why does the HOA have a management company?

 Because we are a small property, the HOA can manage many of the issues associated with our property.
-However, the Robin Meadows Board of Directors has chosen to work with Superior Community on a participatory agreement to assist us in processing the monthly dues as well as resolving homeowner issues.
-This agreement insures that homeowners receive prompt response to their questions.
+However, the Robin Meadows Board of Directors has chosen to work with Paramount Residential Property Management on a participatory agreement to assist us in processing the monthly dues, help file taxes, and compile the yearly budget.

 Who makes decisions on behalf of the HOA?